MostafaMousaaa/CS50/README.md

 > *"Don't be afraid to break things.
 That's how you learn."*

 > *"In programming, there's often more than one way to solve a problem.
 Focus on correctness first, then optimize."*

+> *"AI is a tool to augment human intelligence, not replace human judgment."*

+> *"Understanding what's underneath the hood applies to AI too - know how these systems work."*

 ## 🤝 Contributing